-Prerequisite HPER 81.
+Prerequisite, HPER 90, 92, 93.
 Teaching procedures of dance activities.

 For the physical education major student. - 127.
 TEACHING OF INDIVIDUAL SPORTS.
 Two hours credit.
 A consideration of the basic techniques of individual and dual sports, including skills, rules and strategy, emphasizing teaching techniques. - 130.
 OFFICIATING FALL SPORTS FOR GIRLS.
 One hour credit.
 A course designed to give a background and understanding of the rules and techniques of officiating various sports found in the women's program.
 Official's ratings will be given in volleyball. - 131.
 OFFICIATING WINTER SPORTS FOR GIRLS.
 One hour credit.
 A course designed to give a background and understanding of the rules and techniques of officiating various sports found in the women's program.
 Official's ratings will be given in basketball. - 132.
 OFFICIATING SPRING SPORTS FOR GIRLS.
 One hour credit.
 A course designed to give a background and understanding of the rules and techniques of officiating various sports found in the women's program.
-Official's rating will be given in softball and badminton. - 161.
-COACHING OF FOOTBALL.
-Two hours credit.
-Prerequisite, HPER 40, 41 or 76.
-The technique and strategy of coaching football, with emphasis upon type of formations, defense, play series, rules, and football coaching in general. - 162.
-COACHING OF BASKETBALL.
-Two hours credit.
-Prerequisite, HPER 42, 43 or 73.
-Theory and practice in scouting, charting, scoring, timing, and officiating.
+Official's rating will be given in softball and badminton. - 144.
+METHODS AND OBSERVATION OF TEACHING PHYSICAL EDUCATION IN THE ELEMENTARY SCHOOL.
+Three hours credit. - A study of mental, emotional, physical and social needs of children of elementary school age levels, and the planning of a program, selection of materials and methods of teaching physical education at these levels. - 145.
+METHODS AND OBSERVATION OF TEACHING PHYSICAL EDUCATION IN THE SECONDARY SCHOOL.
+Two hours credit ing, scoring, timing, and officiating.
 Principles of successful modern offensive and defensive play.
-Procedures in developing and utilizing playing personnel. - 163.
-COACHING OF TRACK AND FIELD.
-Two hours credit.
-Prerequisite, HPER 53 or 77.
-A study of the techniques of coaching the various events in track and field, the rules, and the methods of conducting track meets. - 164.
-COACHING OF BASEBALL.
-Two hours credit.
-Prerequisite, HPER 50, 51 or 78.
-Techniques and procedures in developing individual and team play.
-Defensive baseball: pitching, catching, infielding, outfielding, strategy.
-Offensive baseball: batting, base-running, strategy.
+Procedures in developing and utilizing playing personnel.